About the fund

 - A title for the project, the name of the program or unit forwarding the proposal, the names, departments, and contact information of the team leader and all team members as well as a list of other participating units (if applicable);

-- An overview of the problem or need being addressed;
+- An overview of the problem or opportunity being addressed;

 - Steps that will be taken to address the problem or opportunity and who will be responsible for implementing those steps;

 - Outcomes for the project and relationship to one of the goals articulated for this funding;

 - Plan for assessing the success of this curricular/instructional project;

-- A brief letter of endorsement from any external units whose participation is necessary to the success of the proposal (e.g. OASIS, First-Year Experience and Transitions Program, Innovative Instructional Design, the College of Arts and Sciences Academic and Career Advising Center);
+- A brief letter of endorsement from any external units whose participation is necessary to the success of the proposal (e.g. OASIS, Center for Academic Success and Transition, Innovative Instructional Design, the College of Arts and Sciences Academic and Career Advising Center, Center for Transformative Teaching);

 - Articulation of the scope and impact of the outcomes (be sure to include evidence of impact, e.g. number of students who will be affected);

 - Reference to any institutional or national studies that help document the merit of the proposed project (as appropriate);

 - A short budget narrative that explains how the money will be used.

 - Examples of allowable expenses include funds to support a GRA or lecturer to gather and analyze course data and/or develop curricular materials, a course release for a faculty member undertaking a significant role in developing a course that meets an important department or program objective.

 - Some projects may not incur direct expenses tied to them but might demand the involvement of multiple faculty members; for these projects the funds can serve as an incentive to departments/programs to undertake significant curricular development/redesign and can be used to meet other department needs.
 In such cases, it is sufficient to clarify how the money will be used as an incentive by the department or program to address the problem or need.